The Dresden Files

 The Dresden Files is a series of contemporary fantasy/mystery novels written by American author Jim Butcher.
 The first novel, Storm Front—which was also Butcher's writing debut—was published in 2000 by Roc Books.

 The books are written as a first-person narrative from the perspective of private investigator and wizard Harry Dresden as he recounts investigations into supernatural disturbances in modern-day Chicago.
 Butcher's original proposed title for the first novel was Semiautomagic, which sums up the series' balance of fantasy and hard-boiled detective fiction.

-As of 2021, Butcher has written 17 novels set in the Dresden Files universe, as well as a number of short stories (some of which are collected in the anthologies Side Jobs and Brief Cases; Others remain on his website).
-The series has also been released in audiobook format, narrated by James Marsters.
+As of January 2024, Butcher has written 17 novels set in the Dresden Files universe, as well as a number of short stories (some of which are collected in the anthologies Side Jobs and Brief Cases; others remain on his website).
+The series has also been released in audiobook format, mostly narrated by James Marsters.
 Other works set in the same fictional universe include graphic novels (several new stories in addition to adaptations of the first two novels), and The Dresden Files Roleplaying Game.
 In 2007, a television series based on the novels aired for one season on the American Sci-Fi Channel.

 Plot summary

-In the world of The Dresden Files, magic is real—alongside vampires, demons, spirits, faeries, werewolves, outsiders and other monsters—while the both it and the supernatural are widely discredited.
+In the world of The Dresden Files, magic is real—alongside vampires, demons, spirits, faeries, werewolves, outsiders and other monsters—while both it and the supernatural are widely discredited.
 Additionally, large portions of the globe (such as much of Central and South America) are largely under the control of supernatural factions.
 These supernatural monsters are loosely countered by the White Council, an organization of human wizards noted to wield significant economic power in the world, along with their standing in the supernatural realm.
 Each species in the series (humans, faeries, vampires, etc.) has its own political and societal rules and organizations, acting as another counter on each-other and maintaining the masquerade.
 The human wizards depend on the White Council, while faeries mostly belong to either of two Faerie Courts, or none at all (Wyldfae).
 Vampires predominately belong to any of the four vampire courts.
 Other non-human creatures from a range of mythologies make appearances.

 Harry Dresden is the only advertising wizard in the United States, living in Chicago and investigating supernatural cases on behalf of both human and nonhuman clients.
 He also serves as a civilian consultant for the Special Investigations division of the Chicago Police Department, and is called upon at times to offer his opinion on cases that appear to have a magical element.
 As the series progresses, Dresden takes on an increasingly important role in the supernatural world at large, as he works to protect the general public, making getting by as a working wizard and private investigator difficult for him.
-He finds himself facing off against an increasing variety of creatures (including other wizards), while facing the realization that his various cases may all be tied together behind the scenes and that his role might be even greater than he is willing to admit.
+He finds himself facing off against an increasing variety of creatures, including other wizards.